Topical timeline of Russian interference in the 2016 United States elections: Maria Butina and Alexander Torshin

 Maria Butina was the founder of the Russian "Right to Bear Arms" association, and has worked with Alexander Torshin, who was the Russian Senator from Mari El Republic (2001–2015) and Deputy Governor of the Central Bank of Russia (2015–2018).
-From 2011 to 2016, Torshin and Butina developed contacts with the National Rifle Association (NRA), the foremost American gun lobby.
+From 2011 to 2016, Torshin and Butina developed contacts with the National Rifle Association of America (NRA), the foremost American gun lobby.
 Paul Erickson is a Republican activist involved in several presidential campaigns, and was a romantic partner of Butina.

 Internet Research Agency

 The Internet Research Agency (IRA) is a Russian entity, sometimes called a "troll farm", tasked with coordinating online propaganda efforts to interfere in American elections.
 It is funded by Russian oligarch Yevgeny Prigozhin, nicknamed "Putin's chef", owner of the Concord company group.
 The IRA's finances were managed by Elena Khusyaynova, a Russian accountant, under the code name "Project Lakhta".